SimpleLuke/cv/README.md

 - Years of experience in the customer service industry, working closely with diverse teams and clients at [Hong Kong Academy for Performing Arts](https://hkapa.edu) and [Cathay Pacific](https://www.cathaypacific.com/cx/en_US.html)
 - Ability to understand and fulfil customer requirements effectively and efficiently, utilising strong written and verbal communication skills
-- Proven track record of collaborating with team members to achieve shared goals and deliver high-quality results
+- Proven track record of collaborating with team members to build three projects with agile workflows in Makers Academy

 #### Creative Problem Solving and Analytical Thinking

-- Highly analytical thinker with a talent for innovative problem-solving, demonstrated through various projects and experiences
+- Highly analytical thinker with a talent for innovative problem-solving, demonstrated through various projects and experiences.
+For example, in Makers' team collaboration, I always pick up tickets for resolving merge conflicts and fixing bugs.
-- Ability to produce plans and suggestions for potential clients and improve processes through creative solutions
+- Ability to produce plans and suggestions for potential clients and improve processes through creative solutions following the Agile principles.
+In previous projects, I ensured the team understood the user stories and built the MVP based on client requirements.
-- Continuously seeking to improve skills and knowledge to stay at the forefront of the rapidly evolving software development industry

 #### Strong Time Management and Project Management Skills

-- Ability to effectively manage time and resources to meet tight deadlines, demonstrated through the development and delivery of multiple minimum viable products within strict time frames
+- Ability to effectively manage time and resources to meet tight deadlines, demonstrated through delivering three minimum viable products within two weeks time frames.
-- Proven project management skills, from planning and organising tasks to tracking progress and delivering results
+- Proven project management skills from planning and organising tasks to tracking progress and delivering results using Trello, Excalidraw etc.
-- Ability to adapt to changing priorities and work collaboratively with team members to achieve shared goals
+- Ability to adapt to changing priorities, such as choosing the essential features for development sprints.

 #### Continuous Learning and Adaptability

 - Completed an intensive 3-month coding bootcamp at Makers, demonstrating a growth mindset and a willingness to learn and adapt
-- Continuously seeking to expand skills and knowledge in the rapidly evolving software development industry to stay up-to-date with the latest trends and technologies
+- Continuously seeking to expand my skills and knowledge in the rapidly evolving software development industry, as I am learning TypeScript and Next.js.
 - Proven ability to adapt to new environments and work effectively with diverse teams and clients.
-Developed three minimum viable products within two weeks time frame for each project.
-Projects involve multiple technologies such as Ruby, Sinatra, Active Record, React, Express, NodeJS, MongoDB, PostgreSQL etc.
+Good reputations and feedback from daily pair-programming and regular code reviews in Makers Academy prove it.

 #### Emotional Intelligence and Empathy

-- Ability to understand and fulfil customer requirements effectively and efficiently, demonstrating empathy and emotional intelligence
+- Ability to understand and fulfil customer requirements effectively and efficiently.
+From years of experience in customer service, I dealt with different clients' problems in person, demonstrating empathy and emotional intelligence.
-- Collaborated with diverse teams and clients, showing respect and appreciation for different perspectives and backgrounds
 - Led yoga sessions for professional software developers in [Makers](https://makers.tech/).

 ## <a name="education">Education and Credentials 📖</a>

 #### [Makers Academy](https://makers.tech/) January to April 2023

-- Completed an intensive 3-month full-time software development course focused on building strong foundational skills in:
+- Completed an intensive 3-month full-time software development bootcamp focused on building strong foundational skills in:
   - Object-Oriented Programming, Test Driven Development, Model View Controller design patterns, and SOLID principles
   - Agile principles, pair programming, stand-ups, retrospectives, and sprint planning
   - Web frameworks, version control, and CI/CD to create full-stack web applications